Rothschild banking family of France: Involvement in finance and industry

-In 1953, future President of France, Georges Pompidou, joined de Rothschild Frères and from 1956 to 1962 he served as general manager.
-In 1962, the Rothschild's created Imétal (now named Imerys), an umbrella company for their considerable mining ventures.
-Headed by Guy de Rothschild, Imétal looked outward, investing in Great Britain and the United States, a move that put him on the December 20, 1963 cover of Time.
-In the 1960s, government reform of banking regulations ended the legal distinction between banques d'affaires and deposit banks and in 1967 de Rothschild Frères became Banque Rothschild, a limited-liability company.

-A part of the success of the bank that James Rothschild built was through the funding of loans to European governments.
-This sector of banking began to decline during the latter part of the 19th century following the introduction of new methods for government financing.
-By 1980, the Paris business employed about 2,000 people and had an annual turnover of 26 billion francs ($5 billion in the currency rates of 1980).
-But then the Paris business suffered a near death blow in 1981 when the Socialist government of François Mitterrand nationalized and renamed it Compagnie Européenne de Banque.
+The French Rothschild family's business suffered a near death blow in 1981 when the Socialist government of François Mitterrand nationalized and renamed it Compagnie Européenne de Banque.
 In 1987 a successor company called Rothschild & Cie Banque was created by David René de Rothschild who was joined by his half-brother Edouard de Rothschild and cousin Eric de Rothschild.
 Capitalized at only $1 million and starting with just three employees, they soon built their tiny investment bank into a major competitor in France and continental Europe.
 In 2003, following the retirement of Sir Evelyn de Rothschild as head of N M Rothschild & Sons of London, the English and French firms merged into the Group Rothschild under the leadership of David René de Rothschild.
 In 2006, the French banking division expanded into Brussels, Belgium.

 Struggles for the French Rothschilds

 In the 1930s, the vast railroad holdings of French Rothschilds were nationalized.
 The Fall of France greatly affected the French Rothschilds as their bank was seized by the Nazi occupiers.
 Despite having the bank restored to them at the end of the war, the family bank Rothschild Freres would be nationalized in 1981 by the socialist government of then newly elected French President François Mitterrand.